For Immediate Release

 Since its creation as a regional sub-team of the IHST in 2013, the USHST has focused on the U.S. civil helicopter community and especially on fatal accidents.
 Comparing 2016 to 2013, the U.S. civil helicopter industry experienced a 30 percent accident rate reduction, from 4.95 accidents per 100,000 helicopter flight hours to 3.45 accidents per 100,000 helicopter flight hours.
 In addition, the number of fatal accidents has been cut nearly in half and the fatal accident rate is down 47 percent compared to 2013.

 In 2017, the USHST completed an extensive analysis of fatal accidents using the same approach as the CAST and the GAJSC.
-The analysis focused on the three occurrence categories that contributed to the most fatal helicopter accidents from 2009-2013: loss of control – inflight (LOC-I), unintended flight into IMC (UIMC), and low altitude operations (LALT).
+The analysis determined that three occurrence categories contributed to 50 percent of fatal helicopter accidents from 2009-2013: loss of control – inflight (LOC-I), unintended flight into IMC (UIMC), and low altitude operations (LALT).
+Also, four industry sectors were involved in 52percent of fatal accidents: Personal/Private, Emergency Medical Services, Commercial Operations, and Aerial Application.
 The team developed 22 Safety Enhancements to be implemented by the industry and the FAA.
 The Safety Enhancements address technology, simulation, risk management, and outreach solutions in the effort to reduce fatal accidents.

 Total U.S. Accidents